 At a get together last weekend a friend came up to me with a big hug and said “I didn’t realize you moved back home!”
 It caught me off guard.
 ‘Moving’ is too settled of a word to describe what I’m doing.
 Moving implies establishing ties.
 Getting a new driver’s license, a local job and an address update with the bank and postal service.
 I am not doing any of that because I didn’t move to Chicago, I am not moving anywhere.
 I am living a nomadic lifestyle in an effort to become a citizen of the world.
 Chicago is my first stop on my open ended world travels!

 When I moved to Las Vegas in 2008, my time in Chicago had expired.
-Between rough high school years, sick and dying family members, broken relationships, changing friendships and being denied admission to the University of Illinois- Chicago, I needed a change.
+Between rough high school years, sick family members, broken relationships, changing friendships and being denied admission to the University of Illinois- Chicago, I needed a change.
 After living in Las Vegas for nine years, I came back to Chicago with a new outlook and an open mind.

 Without the familiarity and judgement that used to accompany thoughts of Chicago, I’m free to take pleasure in everyday things.
 I am free to treat Chicago like any other foreign city I visit.
 Going places I’ve never gone and doing things I’ve never done.
 Revisiting places I’ve been before to see how they’ve changed, soak them in, and build new memories.
 I am immersing myself in the the local community and strengthening the relationships the defined my youth.

-Taking not one moment for granted here is an update of what I’ve done with my first month in Chicago!
+Not taking one moment for granted here is an update of what I’ve done with my first month in Chicago!

 1. Haute Hairstyle

 With plans to be in the Chicago area for almost 6 months, I had to find a way to make money.
 I contemplated working at a “chop shop” hair salon a few days a week.
 I even went so far as to interview for a job.
 But at the end of the day, I couldn’t stomach the thought of being tied to someone else’s schedule.
-I am here to spend time with family and friends, work on my websites, and prepare to go overseas.
+I am here to spend time with family and friends, work on my website, and prepare to go overseas.

 I emailed a few people who do hair in the Chicago area to inquire about daily salon rentals.
 Renting by the day means only paying for a station on the days you actually take clients.
 I figured this could be a way to secure a bit of income without having to commit to full time rental or a “real job.”
 But daily rentals are not as common in Chicago as they are in Vegas.

-My cousin Becca owns a hair salon in Elmhurst, Illinois called Haute Hairstyle.
-Through my email inquires I discovered she’d be going on maternity around the time I arrived in Chicago.
+My cousin owns a hair salon in Elmhurst, Illinois called Haute Hairstyle.
+I discovered she’d be going on maternity around the time I arrived in Chicago.
 We worked out a deal where I can rent her station on Sundays and Mondays as needed.
 Those are her typical days off so I will be able to continue working after she returns to work in early 2018.
 The timing, the space and the flexibility couldn’t have worked out more perfectly.
 I swear, the stars aligned for this arrangement.